RichardOgujawa/genius/markdown/pseudo-code.md

 ### Liquid Effect
 - For the liquid effect, I tried to make a liquid distort effect in blender and then import it as a video.
 Put that on top of an image but display:none it and simply have it display:block on hover of the container that would house both the video and the image.
 But I realised that that approach wouldn't be procedural.
 - I also tried using rgbKineticSlider, and got far with it, but realised that it wasn't something that I could propogate on the page with classes.
 I tried using forEach too, but to no avail.

+## Fixes
+- I had some issues with the flex class on the mobile hamburger icon, if that happens next time take it out and add the flex manually